Riktam-Santra/mangadex_library/mangadex_library/README.md

 ## WARNING!
 In progress library

-The library is currently in an 'under development' state and therefore doesn't contain many of the features, they will be added in the future.
+The library is currently in an **under development and gradually changing** state and therefore doesn't contain many of the features and new features and bugs are added often, they will be added in the future.
 At the current state of the library, it is able to:

 - Get login refresh and session tokens
+- Logout user
 - Search for Mangas
 - Get Manga thumbnails/covers
 - Retieve Manga pages
 - Get logged in user data
+- Get a user's details
+- Get an author's details
+- Manage Custom Lists
 - Check/Follow/Unfollow a Manga/Group/User
 - Set/Get the reading status of a manga for the logged in user